baloveless/IMProject/README.md

 ## Current

 Friends List: Working on creating and sending friend requests on the back end.
-Should be done by 3/27/2021
+Running into version control issues.
+Doing some research.
+Original Goal 3/27/2021, Moving to 4/1/2021.

 ## Next